Talk to Claude with Voice: A Practical Workflow for Claude Code

 - Wispr Flow.
 Voice-typing focused, keyboard-style.
 Good for inline dictation in any text field.

 - voice-prompt.
 Open source, BYOK on the Gemini API, built explicitly around the four-part template — it transcribes your speech and rewrites it into goal/target/constraints/verification before you paste.
-You can read it at the open-source voice-prompt repo on GitHub.
-Worth knowing up front: the bundled user dictionary is Japanese-tuned, so English speakers get most of the value from the prompt-restructuring layer and the BYOK economics rather than from a hand-tuned English vocabulary list.

 There is no single "right" option here.